 Review Closing Disclosure

-Within about three business days of closing date we'll reach out to title to request a preliminary closing disclosure and review it for obvious errors.
+Within about three business days prior to closing date we’ll reach out to title to request a preliminary closing disclosure and review it for obvious errors.

 We’re looking for things like incorrect commission amounts, missing credits for option fee and earnest money deposit, incorrect sale price, and missing repair credits.